Friday, December 17, 2021

 Put into this context, the vandalism so breathlessly portrayed in The Darkening Age as somehow an unavoidable and unique aspect of ignorant and barbarous Christianity, looks instead like a simple extension of a traditional political behavior of Classical pagan Romans emulated by later Christian Romans who were, by and large, recent converts from paganism themselves.

-So much for facile thesis offered in The Darkening Age, which should not be confused with a serious work of history by anyone.
+So much for the facile thesis offered in The Darkening Age, which should not be confused with a serious work of history by anyone.

 Monday, August 09, 2021